Latest situation

 For advice on disposing of dead wild birds, whether you are a member of the public or a land owner, please view guidance on removing and disposing of dead wild birds on the GOV.UK website.

-Register your stock
+Register your birds

-To register, visit the Poultry (including game birds): registration rules and forms on the GOV.UK website.
 This also aids communication with you in the event of a confirmed case in your locality.

 Register for Bird Flu updates